 Tchicaya Robertson, a 25-year research veteran and senior principal at Accenture for workforce transformation and diversity, equity, and inclusion research, said demographic questions are essential for several reasons.
 One is that it can help businesses be more successful.

 “We don’t just want to do the right thing,” she said.
 “We want to do the right thing for business.”

 Research is supposed to get insights from our communities and elevate their voices.

 “It also means to allow people from different backgrounds to interject and contextualize the insights,” she said.

 Better demographic questions help here.
-The questions are so important because there are practical decisions you have to make, she said.
-Unfortunately, some demographic questions aren’t created to the fullest because of budget restraints.
+She said that the questions are so important because there are practical decisions you have to make.
+But unfortunately, some demographic questions aren’t created to the fullest because of budget restraints.